How I Escaped Political Correctness & You Can Too

 When I was young, I was thrilled to discover the field of psychology, especially the study of irrationality.
 But I was disappointed to find that this research limited itself to the irrationality of racists, sexists, and capitalists.
 Apparently progressives could not possibly be irrational.
 Yet I lived in the progressive world and saw plenty of irrationality.
 I knew I should blame the system, but my difficult childhood taught me not to trust people who deny responsibility for their actions.

 Over time, new research methods appeared but old presumptions were always confirmed.
-For example, fMRI brain scans are widely seen as “proof” that conservatives are irrationally fearful while progressives are rationally open-minded.
+For example, fMRI brain scans are widely seen as “proof” that conservatives are fearful while progressives are not.
 I know plenty of fearful progressives, however.
-You may say they have reason to be fear because irrational conservatives surround us.
+You may say they have reason to fear because irrational conservatives surround us.
 This thought assures your inclusion in the politically correct alliance.
 But perhaps you can see that different standards are applied to left and right wing thought beneath the veneer of objective science.
-Conservatives are pre-judged, in the name of fighting prejudice.
+Conservatives are pre-judged in the name of fighting prejudice.

 This book connects the dots: humans are irrational; progressives are human; progressives have the same irrationalities as other humans.